vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Before we dive into the technical details, you must understand that accessing a Peakboard Box with administrative privileges poses a security risk, and it could reduce the stability of the system.
 So you should only engage in these activities when necessary.

 We will use Remote Desktop to manage a Peakboard Box.
-But before we can do that, we first need to prepare the Peakbord Box for Remote Desktop.
+But before we can do that, we first need to prepare the Peakboard Box for Remote Desktop.
 We will use PowerShell to do this.

 ## Prepare for Remote Desktop with PowerShell